Light Sensitivity: Sony IMX183 vs Onsemi AR2020

 - 24 dB Gain (Maximum):

 Both cameras reach their brightest images with maximum detail visibility.
-The AR2020 keeps a marginally higher contrast.
-However, noise and graininess significantly increase, especially in background and low-contrast regions, reducing fine detail clarity in both sensors.
+The IMX183 keeps a marginally higher contrast.
+However, noise and graininess significantly increase, reducing fine detail clarity in both sensors.

 Digital Shift Test of IMX183 vs AR2020